nuriel77/hornet-playbook/README.md

 # Known Issues

-* The management/controller app `horc` neighbors' configuration cannot persist to file.
-This is still work in progress.
 * Due to the rapid development and changes to Hornet, the configuration file can break the existing configuration when upgrading.